 As Dr. Farnoosh explains, stress damages dental health, with the result that more cosmetic dentistry patients in Los Angeles require more extensive corrective procedures such as dental implants or gum grafting.
 “When money is tight, people may not pay enough attention to their dental health, and stress may lead to grinding of the teeth or other dental concerns,” says Dr. Farnoosh.
 “At the same time, for people who need more extensive dental work, tightened credit qualifications mean that many people don’t have access to traditional medical financing.
 As a result, many patients cannot undergo the procedures they need unless they find a doctor who offers accessible payment plans.”

 Currently, at least one in four Americans is experiencing major financial-related stress.
 For many patients, this means that a Beverly Hills cosmetic dentist like Dr. Farnoosh who offers financing options such as CareCredit® is particularly popular because he is able to perform dental work immediately without the patient worrying about added financial pressures.
-Reasonable payment options are still available, such as multi-month payment plans, no interest financing, and complementary consultations for new patients.
+Reasonable payment options are still available, such as multi-month payment plans, no interest financing, and complimentary consultations for new patients.
 The procedures that these flexible payment options finance help alleviate serious stress-related health risks ranging from periodontal disease to damaging issues such as coronary heart problems, which have been tied to poor dental health.

 “Stress damages dental structures quickly, and severely,” Dr. Farnoosh explains.
 “The damage starts when chemical triggers block your immune function and deplete your teeth and supporting bones of calcium and other necessities in order to maintain blood mineral levels.”